Abraham Bolden

 Abraham W. Bolden (born January 19, 1935) is a former United States Secret Service agent.
 He was the first African American assigned to the presidential security detail, appointed in 1961 by John F. Kennedy.
 In 1964, Bolden was fired from the Secret Service after he was charged with accepting a bribe in relation to a counterfeiting case he had been investigating.
 Convicted by a jury, he was sentenced to six years in federal prison.
 Bolden always alleged that he had been framed by members of the government in order to intimidate and silence him.
-He was pardoned by President Joseph R. Biden in April 2022.
+He was pardoned by President Joe Biden in April 2022.

 Early life

 Bolden was born January 19, 1935 to Daniel and Ophelia Bolden in East St. Louis, Illinois.
 He attended Lincoln High School in East St. Louis, Illinois.
 Bolden graduated cum laude from Lincoln University with a B.A. in music composition.
 Afterwards, he became the first African-American detective with the Pinkerton National Detective Agency prior to becoming a highway patrolman with the Illinois State Police.
 Bolden married Barbara L. Hardy in 1956, and the couple had three children: Ahvia Maria, Abraham Jr., and Daaim Shabazz.